 To enable the display of the Cinegy Studio layout components and devices panels, use the corresponding options from the context menu in layout editing mode:

 For example, enable the Rundown and Video 1 device panels display.
 Once the layout is composed, use the "Apply Layout" command from the "View" main menu to apply the changes and exit layout editing mode.
 The adjusted layout now allows operating Cinegy Studio.

 Press the "Open" button on the Rundown panel and specify the playlist name and location of a new playlist.
-To fill it with the content in Cinegy Studio supported formats, simply drag-and-drop the item(s) from the Windows explorer:
+To fill it with the content in Cinegy Studio supported formats, simply drag-and-drop the item(s) from the File Explorer:

 Alternatively, you can add items to the playlist via the "Insert" command from the context menu or the "Item" main menu as well as via the built-in browser.

 |Items to be added to the playlist should have the TV format consistent with the video system defined via the Cinegy Studio configurator.|

 Select a playlist item, use the "Cue Selected" command from the "Playout" main menu, and then press the button on the video device panel to send it to air.